Mastercard/flow/IMPLEMENTATION_STATUS.md

 not new heading validation, a scanner exclusion or a runtime scheduling change.
 Standards and Spec reviews found no actionable issues.

+The checker also now ignores link syntax inside fenced code blocks (``` or ~~~) and inline code spans, which the imported skill documents use to illustrate link formats.
+A second file-based regression failed before that change and passes afterwards; a link after a closed fence is still validated.
+All 114 link checks pass.
+The one remaining documentation failure is the ignored, untracked local `PARALLEL_EXECUTION_ANALYSIS.md`, which records another branch's historical parallelism property name; that record is deliberately unchanged and ignored files are not excluded from scanning.

+The full-suite run for this change was not clean end to end.
+The Swing-robot filter GUI tests (12 failures, one error across three classes) failed on three consecutive attempts while the same unchanged module had passed twice earlier in the day; the frame appeared but clicks did not register, which is a desktop focus/interaction condition rather than a code change here, and no GUI test was altered.
+A duct serve test also failed once because an orphaned duct process from an earlier interrupted run of that same test still held its port; that process was identified by its command line and stopped, after which duct passed 20/20.
+Resuming from the core: core 369 cases (two existing skips), Jupiter 306, aggregator, examples and doc all completed with the single ignored-file property failure as the only remaining documentation failure (1,214 doc cases).
+This is a partial, resumed run and not a green reactor result.

 The uninterrupted 42-project test run completed with 2,951 cases across 191 fresh XML suites: four failures, zero errors and 21 existing skips.
 The three previous same-page-link failures now pass.
 The remaining failures are three